JoelMichaelRutter/wax_crate_MS5/README.md

 </details>

 # **Structure Plane**
-I started my project by thinking about my user and the business function the user needs to satisfy.
+I started my project thinking about my user and the business function the user needs to satisfy.
 The main principles behind the development of the application were:
 1. **Ease of use** – The application is easy to use and should be intuitive so that someone with little technical ability or exposure can pick it up straight away.
 2. **Hip & Cool** – The user should feel as though the shop they are using is cool and hip.
-3. **Minimal & Mono** – To contribute to the cool and hip feel, users should have minimal distraction, the focus should be on the music/records.
+3. **Minimal & Mono** – To contribute to the cool and hip feel, users should have minimal distraction, the focus should be on the music and records.

-At the beginning of this project, I got all my ideas out and created a plan with Microsoft PowerPoint.
-The first part of this plan consisted of a list around the technologies that I might use to develop the application.
-Please note, this was the planning stage and some of the technology may not have been used or more may have been added.
+At the beginning of this project, I wrote down all of my ideas and created a plan with Microsoft PowerPoint.
+The first part of this plan consisted of a list around the technologies that I might use to develop the application and what would be best suited to fulfil the brief.
+Please note: this was the planning stage and some of the technology may not have been used or more may have been added.

 <details>
 <summary><b>Technology List Plan</b></summary>